Nothing but one workout of 15 minutes per week promises to be enough to achieve effective results.

 In medical rehabilitation and high-performance sports, this type of muscle stimulation training has already been used for quite a while.

 Most studies refer to full-body EMS Training.
-Here are the most interesting results and promises:
+Here are the most interesting results and promises summarized.

-- According to surveys, EMS Training apparently promotes a sustained reduction in body weight and body fat
+- EMS Training apparently promotes a sustained reduction in body weight and body fat

-- Also, back pain can be reduced as the results of several studies at the University of Bayreuth reveal.
+- Back pain can be reduced as the results of several studies at the University of Bayreuth reveal

 - Increased torso stability and maximum strength improvement